apiato/documentation/docs/additional-features/apiato-containers/documentation.md

 All this information is written in `app/Containers/Vendor/Documentation/ApiDocJs/shared/header.template.md` file, and the same file is used as header for both private and public documentations.

-To edit the content just open the markdown file in any markdown editor and edit it.
+To edit its content you need to [modify its source code](#modify-code) and open the markdown file in any markdown editor and edit it.

 You will notice some variables like `{{rate-limit}}` and `{{token-expires}}`.
 Those are replaced when running `apiato:apidoc` with real values from your application configuration files.